-- 1. A set of ontologies, that includes Upper Level Ontology, User Profile Ontology, Generic Device Ontology, Privacy Policy Ontology and Interaction Ontology; - The Ontology Manager, a software module that manages ontology and provides an interface to the other system components; it also manages the Sphere Ontology; and - 3.
-The Alignment Module, which is responsible for aligning two ontologies and storing the alignment in a machine readable format.
+- 1. A set of ontologies, which includes Upper Level Ontology (ULO), User Profile Ontology (UPO), Generic Device Ontology, Privacy Policy Ontology, and Interaction Ontology; - 2.
+The Ontology Manager, a software module that manages ontology and provides an interface to the other system components; it also manages the Sphere Ontology; - 3.
+The Alignment Module, which is responsible for aligning two ontologies and storing the alignment in a machine readable format; and - 4.
+A mechanism based on Category Theory responsible for propagating relations.

 In Information Technology and Artificial Intelligence, ontologies are the structural framework for organizing and representing information, as a set of concepts in a domain and the relations between those concepts.
-In the context of ATRACO project, three types of ontologies have been developed: domain ontologies, each one describing devices, services, user profiles and agent knowledge bases; ontologies describing tasks and policies; and an upper level ontology describing the basic entities and relationships of the ATRACO world model.
+In the context of ATRACO project, three types of ontologies have been developed: domain ontologies, each one describing devices, services, user profiles, and agent knowledge bases; ontologies describing tasks and policies; and an ULO describing the basic entities and relationships of the ATRACO world model.